kwlwman2/Plot_Stock_Price/README.md

   Hello everyone, this is my first project, which is used for ploting several stock charts on the same plot, so we can easily compare trends of different stock over time.
 I love finance.
 In particular with finance's perspective, I can comfortably under stand how the world runs, and I also believe, to some extend, our world is capital-drive.

   This is just my first project, after 3-month study of Python.
 If you have anything problems, good suggestions and cool ideas, please feel free to let me know and drop me an email via mankawa343134328@gmail.com.
 I am very looking forward to see your valuable comments

 Thank you so much and now let's enjoy coding!

+## Problem
+  When I was reading stock chart, I found that some of the platform such as Futu, Bloomberg and WSJ, which have already standardized their selections of trading period to 1-year, 3-year and 5-year period.
+What if I want to view a stock chart, on a very specific trading period.
+For instance, I want to view stock price trend of Salesforce, starting from June to August because of Salesforce annouce the acquisition of Tableau.

+## Solution
+  This incentive really drives me to create a chart on which the trading period can be fully *customized* by our investors.

+  Actually, the works of writting these codes did not take me too long, I estimated just 3 - 4 nights after all these are all simple codes.
+I used my own spare time and coffee time (I am extremely fond of and addicited to coffee, T-T) to write these codes.

+## Code
 ```python
 # import matplotlib to plot the stock we pick
 import matplotlib.pyplot as plt